damclover/cvsearch/README.md

 * The script takes all command-line arguments and concatenates them into a single search string.
 * It sends a request to the NVD REST API to search for CVEs containing the keywords.
 * Results are parsed and displayed with colored output for better readability.
+* With the Shodan update, you can now get more information about a given CVE.

 ---